gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note2.md

 Additionally, the LLC sublayer offers basic error control functions through mechanisms like checksums.
 For example, a checksum can be used to verify the integrity of the received data by comparing the calculated checksum of the received data against the transmitted checksum.
 If there is a mismatch, it indicates an error in transmission.

 Communication across the Layer 2 can be synchronized according to three different schemes.
-It refers to how data transmission is managed and synchronized between devices on a network at the Data Link Layer
+It refers to how data transmission is managed and synchronized between devices on a network at the Data Link Layer.
+The choice of scheme depends on the specific requirements of the application, such as the need for timing precision, the nature of the data being transmitted, and the flexibility required for communication.

 1. **Isochronous Communication** means that all network devices use a common reference clock source to synchronize their operations.
 This clock ensures that data is transmitted at precise intervals.